Zaamurets: In China

-The White Russians would keep Orlik, Zaamurets included, in Vladivostok until October 1922, when Red Army forces seized the city.
+The White Russians kept Orlik, Zaamurets included, in Vladivostok until October 1922, when Red Army forces seized the city.
 White forces subsequently fled to Harbin with the Orlik, where the leader of Manchuria Zhang Zuolin provided sanctuary.
-In 1924 it was placed under the command of Lieutenant general Konstantin Nechaev, who used it to fight for the Fengtian Army under Zhang Zongchang during the Second Zhili–Fengtian War.
-It would continue to serve in China for the following years, known under the name Train No. 105.
+In 1924, it was placed under the command of Lieutenant general Konstantin Nechaev, a Russian mercenary who used it to fight for the Fengtian Army under Zhang Zongchang during the Second Zhili–Fengtian War.
+It continued to serve in China for the following years, known under the name Train No. 105.

 In 1931, Zaamurets was captured by the Japanese Kwantung Army, after which its history is unknown.

 Design

-Zaamurets was originally designed to use the four-axle Fox-Arbel railway chassis, however it was found to have pivot-beams and bogies too weak to support an armored train.
+Zaamurets was originally designed to use the four-axle Fox-Arbel railway chassis, however this chassis was found to have pivot-beams and bogies too weak to support an armored train.
 The design was subsequently modified to rest on an Arbelevskoy platform.

-When completed in 1916, Zaamurets was divided into five compartments, two cabins for commanders in the front and rear, two gun casemates, and one central casemate.
-The central casemate housed eight machine guns and two petrol engines: one Fiat engine and one Florence engine, both running at 60 hp.
+When completed in 1916, Zaamurets was divided into five compartments: two cabins for commanders in the front and rear, two gun casemates abutting them, and one central casemate.
+The central casemate housed eight machine guns and two petrol engines: one Fiat engine and one Florence engine, both running at 60 horsepower.
 The engines were able to drive the train at a maximum speed of 28 mph.
 The two remaining casemates each housed a 57-mm Nordenfeld naval gun, which could fire at a rate of 60 rounds per minute.
-The commanders cabins were able to house three people each, one lookout who observed through small viewing slits, and two people to man the two machine guns mounted in each compartment.
+The commander's cabins were able to house three people each: one lookout who observed through small viewing slits and two people to man the two machine guns mounted in each compartment.

-Zaamurets was armored with steel ranging between 12 and 16 millimeters.
+Zaamurets was armored with steel ranging between 12 and 16 mm.
 It was also equipped with internal telephones and colored lights which allowed for rapid communication between the compartments, seven periscopes, two rangefinders for air targets, and two Westinghouse brakes, one manual and one pneumatic.
 The amount of equipment made Zaamurets relatively cramped compared to other armored trains of the time, but not enough to impede its operation.

 Zaamurets was refitted several times to change and add equipment and weapons.
 It was initially modified in September 1917 to increase turret height, mount armored booths onto the turrets to house gun commanders, install radiators, and improve ventilation.
-While it was also planned to upgrade the engines to 80-100hp and install motors to turn the turrets, these further modifications were cut short with the outbreak of the October Revolution.
+While it was also planned to upgrade the engines to 80-100 horsepower and install motors to turn the turrets, these further modifications were cut short with the outbreak of the October Revolution.
 Between July and August 1918, the Czechoslovak Legion replaced the Nordenfeld guns with two 76mm M1902 guns, as they had run out of 57mm shells.